xiewu/teleport/rfd/0194-selinux-policy.md

 - The intermediary process will then create the child session process, which only needs standard permissions of the host user that the SSH session was created for.

 Additionally, the SSH agent may create a networking child process to handle X11 forwarding, port forwarding, and SSH Agent forwarding.
 This process is a child process of the intermediary process as well.

-4 main SELinux domains will be created to ensure each process in the chain is granted only the necessary permissions: `teleport_ssh_agent`, `teleport_ssh_agent_intermediary`, `teleport_ssh_agent_session`, and `teleport_ssh_networking` respectively.
+4 main SELinux domains will be created to ensure each process in the chain is granted only the necessary permissions: `teleport_ssh_service`, `teleport_ssh_service_intermediary`, `teleport_ssh_service_session`, and `teleport_ssh_service_networking` respectively.

-Configurable file and port contexts will be created for the `teleport_ssh_agent` domain, and configurable file contexts will be created for the `teleport_ssh_agent_intermediary` domain to allow those processes to bind to the necessary ports and read and write to the necessary files, depending on the SSH agent configuration.
+Configurable file and port contexts will be created for the `teleport_ssh_service` domain, and configurable file contexts will be created for the `teleport_ssh_service_intermediary` domain to allow those processes to bind to the necessary ports and read and write to the necessary files, depending on the SSH agent configuration.
+At a minimum this will allow the `teleport_ssh_service` domain to bind to the configured SSH port and read and write to the data directory, and dial the configured Teleport Proxy and Auth servers.

 There are a few optional features that can be enabled or disabled on SSH agents, the first version of the policy will ensure necessary permissions for all optional features are allowed to simplify development and deployment.

 These include:

 - Reading `~/.tsh/environment` on the server before creating a session
-    - The `teleport_ssh_agent_intermediary` domain will be allowed to read `.tsh/environment` in all users' home directories
+    - The `teleport_ssh_service_intermediary` domain will be allowed to read `.tsh/environment` in all users' home directories
 - Creation of host users and groups
-    - The `teleport_ssh_agent` domain will be allowed to call necessary binaries such as `useradd`, `usermod` and `groupadd`
+    - The `teleport_ssh_service` domain will be allowed to call necessary binaries such as `useradd`, `usermod` and `groupadd`
 - Enhanced session recording with BPF
-   - The `teleport_ssh_agent` domain will be allowed to create and manage BPF ring buffers, and load BPF programs
+   - The `teleport_ssh_service` domain will be allowed to create and manage BPF ring buffers, and load BPF programs
 - Creation of PAM contexts
-    - The `teleport_ssh_agent_intermediary` domain will be allowed to `dlopen` the PAM library and call it's exported functions
+    - The `teleport_ssh_service_intermediary` domain will be allowed to `dlopen` the PAM module and call it's exported functions
+    - The location of the PAM module will be configurable
 - TCP port forwarding
-    - The `teleport_ssh_networking` domain will be allowed to listen to arbitrary ports and connect to arbitrary network addresses
+    - The `teleport_ssh_service_networking` domain will be allowed to listen to arbitrary ports and connect to arbitrary network addresses
 - X11 forwarding
-    - The `teleport_ssh_networking` domain will be allowed to create and manage X11 sockets
+    - The `teleport_ssh_service_networking` domain will be allowed to create and manage X11 sockets
 - SFTP support
-    - The `teleport_ssh_agent_intermediary` domain will be allowed to re-execute itself with `sftp` as the first argument
+    - The `teleport_ssh_service_intermediary` domain will be allowed to re-execute itself with `sftp` as the first argument

 The SELinux policy will be created as a SELinux Reference Policy (refpolicy), to maximize readability and maintainability.

 The main alternative is to use SELinux Common Intermediate Language (CIL) which bridges refpolicies and compiled binary policy files.
 CIL is extremely powerful but much more difficult to understand by humans, it's meant for consumption by SELinux tools.

+#### Future updates

+The SELinux policy will be updated in the future to support new features and maintain compatibility with existing features.
+Any changes to the SSH service that result in new files being managed, new network activity (listening on new ports, dialing new addresses etc), new binaries being executed, or new Linux syscalls being called will require updates to the SELinux policy.

 ### Installation and updating